 Almost every Marvel movie is available on Disney Plus.
-A standard subscription costs $10.99 / £7.99 / AU$11.99 a month, but you can also buy an annual subscription for $109.99 / £79.90 / AU$119.99.
-Alternatively, US viewers can grab a subscription for $7.99 a month with Disney Plus' ad-supported tier.
-If your country's price isn't listed here, check out our Disney Plus price guide.
+A standard subscription costs $10.99 / £7.99 / AU$13.99 a month, but you can also buy an annual subscription for $109.99 / £79.90 / AU$139.99.
+Alternatively, US viewers can grab Disney Plus' ad-supported tier for $7.99 a month.
+For more details about how much a subscription costs where you live, check out our Disney Plus price guide.

 What's the best order to watch the Marvel movies for the first time?

-Streaming some of the best superhero films and best Disney Plus shows chronologically is great if you're a veteran Marvel viewer.
-Watching them this way gives you a new perspective on how events play out in the MCU and ensures repeat viewings won't become boring.
+Streaming some of the best superhero films and best Disney Plus shows in chronological order is great if you're a long time fan.
+Watching them this way gives you a new perspective on how events play out and ensures that repeat viewings don't become too laborious.

-Watching the MCU films chronologically, then, can make things confusing for first-time viewers.
-If that's you, stick to release date order.
+Watching the Marvel movies in order of chronology, then, can be disorienting for first-time viewers.
+If that's you, we suggest that you stick to the release date order method.

 How to watch the Marvel movies in chronological order